rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### Classes dismantled

-Classes are undergoing a major overhaul and have been removed from the language, in favor of method-less `structs` and `impls`.
+Classes are undergoing a major overhaul and have been removed from the language, in favor of method-less `structs` combined with `impls`.
 The new `struct` syntax is very simple:

 ```
 struct MyStruct {